tonghuikang/sutd-term4/DBA/sql_guide.md

 ![image-20190919124057351](assets/image-20190919124057351.png)

+**What is the value of a relational database?**

+Consider Track, Album, Artist and Genre.
+It is possible to have every row in the Track table contain the information on the Album and the Artist, as well as the Genre.
+However this presents a few problems

+- It is a waste of storage space.
+The Album information than it has now, it needs to repeat for every occurances in the track.
+- It is less easy to modify the Album information, because you need to do it for every relevant Track
+- (more to be thought of)

-## Queries
+## Queries involving one table

 By convention, capitalise keywords.
 SQL keywords are NOT case sensitive: "select" is the same as "SELECT".
-Identation and extra whitespace does not matter.
+Identation and extra whitespace does not matter, but it is recommended for readability.

-"Non-procedural: does not describe HOW to get data (looping, testing)"

-Prescribed syntax: "KEYWORD expression KEYWORD expression ... etc".
-Not really always - "SELECT AS"

 Select all data from a table.